thoughtbot/upcase/README.md

 ### Continuous Integration

-CI is hosted with TDDium.
-Commits pushed to branches are not run automatically, only on master.
-If branches need to be run against TDDium you may do so with the CLI by installing the gem and running the suite:
+CI is hosted with Travis.
+Commits pushed to feature branches are not run automatically, until a pull request is made to master.

-        gem install tddium
-        tddium run

 ### Ongoing